Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 Virtual Machines will use up every kind of resource your host needs; you can assign limits to these as you set up VMs, but you'll need to make sure your host has enough overhead to run all it's VMs, as well as the host operating system.

-I argue that RAM is the most important requirement for your virtual lab; the VMs we use will be sucking RAM from the host machine, by the time you're running a 4G RAM attacker (realistic) and a 1G RAM victim (optomistic), you've hit 5G without anything for your host OS.
+I argue that RAM is the most important requirement for your virtual lab; the VMs we use will be sucking RAM from the host machine, by the time you're running a 4G RAM attacker (realistic) and a 1G RAM victim (optimistic), you've hit 5G without anything for your host OS.

 Processing power is my next most important requirement, followed by storage speed and space; whilst some people use removable media for managing storage of multiple VMs, a good amount of storage will make life much easier.
 Dedicated graphics isn't a hard requirement, but will make your experience a little smoother, spend on this, but do so last.

 I like to give real advice to readers, so here it comes (careful what you wish for!) - for this lab setup (in 2019) I suggest people use a minimum of 8GB RAM, something like an i5, or A8 processor, and aim for 500GB hard drive space, slipping to 256GB at a push (especially if this means you get to use an SSD).
-If you have cash leftover, spend it following the prefernces I just described above, or on non-upgradeable components (usually processors if laptops), with a view to upgrading the rest in future.
+If you have cash leftover, spend it following the preferences I just described above, or on non-upgrade-able components (usually processors if laptops), with a view to upgrading the rest in future.

 If these sound a little bit out of reach for you, don't worry!, I have some options for you [later in the post](#customise-the-design-for-you).